 Protections for embedded network customers

-The AER outlines that customer protections for residents in residential strata, retirement villages, caravan parks and residential parks include:
+The Australian Energy Regulator (AER) guidelines outline customer protections for residents in residential strata, retirement villages, caravan parks and residential parks.
+They include:

-- Flexible payment options if you are experiencing financial difficulty
+- flexible payment options if you are experiencing affordability issues

-All NSW energy rebates are now available to eligible customers in exempt networks.
-If you are a customer of an exempt seller visit the Department of Industry, Resources and Energy website to see if you're eligible and how to apply.
+All NSW energy rebates are now available to eligible customers in embedded networks.
+If you are a customer of an exempt entity visit the Energy Saver website to see if you're eligible and how to apply.

 Retail or commercial customers